Acquiring backlinks is the single most important aspect of your SEO strategy.

 Keep in mind, the results of this strategy aren’t easily measured, so you may never know the exact results of your efforts.
 However, any tactics that will help your web pages get seen as an authority are worth the effort.

 Beautiful infographics get shared, linked, and embedded all over the internet.
-Infographics are essentially a form of “link bait” that will get you editorial backlinks if you play your strategy right.
+Infographics are essentially a form of “link bait” that will get you editorial links if you play your strategy right.

-Like any other piece of content, your infographics need to be ranked in the search engines for your keywords.
+Like any other piece of content, your infographics need to be ranked in the Google for your keywords.
 However, you can’t rely on ranking your images alone.
 It’s best to embed your infographics into a web page, add content, and then work on ranking that page.

 Keep in mind that some people will end up embedding your infographic rather than linking to your web page, so make sure to tag your image with your brand and website URL.
 When people embed your infographic, you won’t get any SEO benefit because it’s not a backlink.

-When you work with SEO.co, our team will help you create and publish irresistible content that gets ranked in the search engines and generates editorial backlinks.
+When you work with SEO.co, our team will help you create and publish irresistible content that gets ranked in the Google and generates editorial links.
 Connect with us today and tell us about your needs.